 Most community based ICTs for Development (ICTD) projects till date have been implants from outside and haven't been shaped or driven by grass-roots NGOs or community-based organisations, such as those of marginalised women's collectives.
 Our field centre, Prakriye (Centre for Community Informatics and Development), takes a bottom up approach, putting these development actors in the driver's seat of exploring new techno-social possibilities that strengthen and invigorate development, and further women's political empowerment.
 In particular, Prakriye's quest is to develop contextually appropriate techno-social systems that can strengthen marginalised women's engagement with local governance institutions and systems, from a rights and citizenship based perspective.

-Prakriye's Internet-enabled information centres, set up in partnership with rural women’s collectives, use a range of digital strategies to expand women's access to public information and welfare schemes, and strengthen their civic leadership.
-Currently, we have 7 information centres reaching out to 500 women from 80 women's collectives across 40 villages of Hunsur and H.D.Kote blocks of Mysuru, Karnataka.
+Prakriye's 7 Internet-enabled information centres, set up in partnership with rural women’s collectives, use a range of digital strategies to expand women's access to public information and welfare schemes, and strengthen their civic leadership.
+The centres cover 500 women from 80 women's collectives across 40 villages of Mysuru, Karnataka.

-Prakriye's ICT interventions have galvanised women's participation in village assemblies, a critical public space they didn't frequent previously.
-In 40 villages of Mysuru district, women's collectives and elected women now work together to ensure that women's shared needs and priorities are addressed by local governments, leveraging community video, mobile-based informational networking and GIS-enabled participatory mapping.
+With Prakriye's support, in 40 villages of Mysuru district, women's collectives and elected women now work together to ensure that women's shared needs and priorities are addressed by local governments.
+They leverage community video, mobile-based informational networking and GIS-enabled participatory mapping.

-Prakriye has set up 2 digital knowledge hubs that serve as safe learning spaces for adolescent girls from 5 villages of Hunsur block, Mysuru district.
-At these hubs, we implement our unique 'critical education for empowerment' programme that uses technology-mediated learning methodologies such as digital story telling, photo-essays, role-plays,simulation exercises and debates, for strengthening girls' agency, autonomy and leadership.
+Prakriye has set up 2 digital knowledge hubs that serve as safe learning spaces for adolescent girls of 5 villages in Mysuru district.
+They serve as nodes for our unique 'critical education for empowerment' programme that uses digital story telling, photo-essays, role-plays,simulation exercises and debates, for strengthening girls' agency, autonomy and leadership.